percona/percona-postgresql-operator/source/users.rst

 .. warning:: These users should not be used to run an application.

-The default PostgreSQL instance installation via the Percona Distribution for PostgreSQL Operator comes with the following users:
+The default PostgreSQL instance installation via the |operator| comes with the following users:

 .. list-table::
     :header-rows: 1